aspizu/goboscript/README.md

 # goboscript
-[goboscript](https://github.com/aspizu/goboscript) is a text-based programming language which compiles to [Scratch](https://scratch.mit.edu).
+[goboscript](https://github.com/aspizu/goboscript) is a text-based programming language which transpiles to [Scratch](https://scratch.mit.edu).

 [goboscript](goboscript) will transpile your goboscript project into a Scratch project.